 latest version.
 This represents the current state of the app.
 To use the most recent release of the app, use the default URL without any version.

 If using the

 To revert to an older release, click the

-Releases work seamlessly with Source Control, but the location of where you can create and manage releases is different.
+Releases work with Source Control as well but the location of where you create and manage releases is different.
 Navigate to the Preview mode of your application.
 In the header, click the version number or Latest to open the Releases modal.